tedsmoore/njit-644-airlines-hadoop/Flight_Data_Analysis.md

     # Start-Yarn
     start-yarn.sh
 # Algorithmic Approaches
-## The 3 airlines with the highest and lowest probability, respectively, for being on schedule.
+## The 3 airlines with the highest and lowest probability, respectively, for being on schedule

     We approached this task by writing a binary `onTime` variable (really we created two `IntWritable` variables: `one` and `zero`) to `context` in the map phase, `1` for on schedule, `0` for delayed.
 A flight that was delayed 15 minutes or more upon departure and/or on arrival were considered **not** on time.
 The keys used were the codes for the airline carriers.
     In the reduce phase, we kept a counter to track the total number of flights by carriers as the denominator, and summed up the binary `onTime` as the numerator, providing the on time probability of each carrier.
     To sort, we created a second **MapReduce** function called `SortDescending`.
 This simply swaps the key and the values (`value * -1`, to sort from greatest to least) so that the automatic sorting achieves the desired goal, then swaps back the key and value in the reduce phase, returning a sorted list.
-## The 3 airports with the longest and shortest average taxi time per flight (both in and out), respectively.
+## The 3 airports with the longest and shortest average taxi time per flight (both in and out), respectively

     This we approached by writing to `context` twice per flight record in the map phase: once for the `T``axi``O``ut` time and once for the `T``axi``I``n` time.
 Because a flight doesn’t (usually) land at the airport it took off from, this was a necessary step to parse out the relevant data points from the raw data.
 Since the taxi time calculation is “both in and out” we simply added up all the taxi records for each airport key, and kept a simple counter to create the denominator.
 The division of these is the final result.
     The sorting again was handled by the `SortDescending` method from the previous task.
-## The most common reason for flight cancellations.
+## The most common reason for flight cancellations

     This function was the simplest of the three.
 We looked at the cancellation code, a binary `0` or `1`, and if it was a canceled flight, we parsed the corresponding reason from the record.
 As we’re tabulating cancellation reasons, the keys used in the mapping phase were the **4 cancellation codes** (`A` = carrier, `B` = weather, `C` = NAS, `D` = security), as well as an additional value of `N/A`.
 It appears as if these codes were not collected for several years, so a large number of earlier flights are encoded as `N/A`.
 ## Running the jobs
     To return each job sorted, we implemented the following shell script `mr_sorted.sh` to run the jobs in sequence, where `$1` is the JavaClass: